Watch Stories

 Looking for a pre-owned RALF TECH WRX?

-Discover the RALF TECH watches available at Mostra, inspected and guaranteed by our workshop in Aix-en-Provence.
+Discover the WRX watches available at Mostra, inspected and guaranteed by our workshop in Aix-en-Provence, or request an appraisal of your watch.

-View pre-owned RALF TECH WRX watches Have my RALF TECH appraised
+View pre-owned WRX watches Have my RALF TECH appraised

 Which RALF TECH WRX should you choose?

-The right choice depends on your use.
+The right choice depends on your intended use.
 For a robust, legible and modern watch, the WRX Electric Original is the logical entry point.
-For a more tactical presence, the Black Operator and black versions offer a more radical aesthetic.
-For a collector sensitive to military history, the Commando Hubert, GIGN and Hybrid O series are the most interesting.
+For a more tactical presence, the Black Operator and other black versions offer a more radical aesthetic.
+For collectors interested in military history, professional productions or documented watches linked to a unit may be particularly appealing.
+Watches associated with Commando Hubert or the GIGN must nevertheless be assessed according to their exact reference, status, markings and provenance.
 For someone looking for a recent, limited French piece connected to space exploration, the Space Millenium, Galaxy Millenium and Supernova Millenium x CNES editions are particularly coherent.

 In every case, Mostra’s advice is simple: choose condition, coherence and traceability first.
 On a niche watch like the WRX, the quality of the individual example matters as much as the reference itself.